drekka/Alchemic/README.md

 # Macros

 Alchemic is designed to be as unobtrusive as possible.
 But it still needs to know a fair amount of information about your code.
-So it uses a psuedo meta-data technique using pre-processor macros.
+So it uses pre-processor macros as a form of meta-data, similar to Java's annotations.
 These macros are generally pretty simple and easy to remember and it's likely that within a short time you will being using them without much thought.

 Most of these macros take one or more arguments.
 For example the `AcArg(...)` macro takes at least two arguments and possibly more.
-To help keep the macros sucsinct avoid you having to type needless boiler plate, there are some common conventions used:
+To help keep the macros susinct and avoid having to type needless boiler plate, there are some common conventions used:

  Convention | Description
  --- | ---
- Types | You only need to specify the relevant class or protocol when a type is needed.<br />For example `AcProtocol(NSCopying)` is the macro form of<br />`[ALCProtocol withProtocol:@protocol(NSCopying)]`.
+ Types (Classes & Protocols) | You only need to specify the relevant class or protocol when a type is needed.<br />For example `AcProtocol(NSCopying)` is the macro form of<br />`[ALCProtocol withProtocol:@protocol(NSCopying)]`.
  Selectors | You only need to specify the selector name.
 For example `AcInitializer(myInitMethod)` is the macro form of<br />```[[ALCAlchemic mainContext] registerClassInitializer:classBuilder initializer:@selector(initializerSel), nil];```
 Properties | Property names are also shortened.
-So that code completion can assist, they are **not** expressioned as strings.
+So that code completion can assist, they are **not** expressed as strings.
 For example `AcInject(myVar)`.
 Varadic macros |  Many macros make use of varadic lists so you can add as many criteria as you like in a single line.

 # Creating objects